harrisson-li/smart_ec/C#/ET2/ET2/README.md

 ### 6. Quick Actions

 You can define your own quick actions in `%UserProfile%\ET2\QuickActions` folder.
 There is a sample action added by default.
-Quick actions can be accessed throught home window of ET2.
+Quick actions can be accessed throught ET2 main window.

 Supported quick action types: